Guide to grammar schools and the Secondary Transfer Test

 No, your child is not guaranteed a Buckinghamshire grammar school place, even if you can provide evidence that supports a move into Buckinghamshire.

-Most Buckinghamshire grammar schools require families to have moved to a new address by 1 September 2024, for that address to be used in the child’s application.
+Most Buckinghamshire grammar schools require families to have moved into Buckinghamshire by 1 September 2025, for that address to be used in the child’s application for 2026 entry.
 A few grammar schools have earlier deadlines.
-Evidence is always required to support a change of address, and you would also be expected to provide evidence to show you have disposed of your previous address at the same time, before we can agree to use a new address.
+Evidence is always required to support a change of address, and you would also be expected to provide evidence to show you have disposed of your previous address by the same date, before we can agree to use a new address.